AlaAltayeb/Cyclistic-bike-share-analysis-case-stud/README.md

   DISTINCT ride_length
 	FROM `Cyclistic_bike.Cyclistic_Copy`;

-# use a LENGTH statement to determine the length of how long each of these string variables:
+# Use a LENGTH statement to determine the length of how long each of these string variables:

 SELECT
   DISTINCT ride_length,